 Howl Tower (continued)

 A multi-tasking master, her AirPods were blasting Billy Joel’s “It’s Still Rock and Roll To Me,” adding a layer of excited energy to the last day of the working week.
 “All you need are looks and a whole lot of money,” she sang along, feeling smug about her achievements.
+Her attitude would not last long.

 Apart from the cleaners, the offices were now empty.
 Most executives had left early to beat the traffic or to start savoring the exquisite whiskey on offer in the city’s most exclusive, private clubs, which were just a block or two from her office.
 And, of course, behind those club doors, 100-million-dollar deals were negotiated, business networks forged, ultra-rich egos played and plotted in secret, and media was strictly forbidden.